 Gautam- At this point, we are focused on adding useful features and increasing user engagement in our app- not on adding additional monetization.
 We already have a strong monetization strategy and revenue model, and don’t see any major changes to it over the next 12-24 months.

-The way ahead looks really promising for Audio Compass. iBeacons will surely emerge as a popular technology in near future and apps like Audio Compass will make the best use of this technology.
+The way ahead looks really promising for Audio Compass.
+IoT will surely gain traction in near future and apps like Audio Compass will best leverage the development.
 We will keep you posted about the same.
 You can connect with Gautam here: LinkedIn Twitter